-Official statistics, such as census data are not collected on LBG and heterosexual people and so are not available with regards to sexual orientation within London Borough of Hammersmith and Fulham or the Royal Borough of Kensington and Chelsea.
+Official statistics, such as census data are not collected on LBG and heterosexual people and so are not available with regards to sexual orientation within London Borough of Hammersmith and Fulham.
 However, the ONS's most recent research indicates that 1.5% of the adult population identify as lesbian, gay, or bisexual.
 This figure, taken proportionately across all equality strands is the basis for our assessment on LGB people.

 The 2001 census recorded 568 people (or 1.1% of couples), aged 16 and over, living as same sex couples in Hammersmith and Fulham.
 In 2009 there were 49 civil partnerships in this borough.
 Data on heterosexuality as such is also not collated although given the estimated numbers of LBGT people, it appears that the majority of the population is heterosexual.
-Data on transgendered or transitioning people was not available for either borough.
+Data on transgendered or transitioning people was not available.